GDUngureanu/small-steps/src/components/home/README.md

 Landing page with introductory articles and an actions widget.

 ## Component
-- `template.vue` – renders static articles and an `ActionsTemplate` bound to a predefined list ID.
+- `Home.vue` – renders static articles and an `ActionsTemplate` bound to a predefined list ID.